aoalmighty/unifyID/README.md

 I have never designed an application that requires a camera function.
 I started with the UIImagePicker and soon realize it could not take multiple pictures.
 So I spend the first hour or so looking up tutorials on AVFoundation and AVCaptureDevice, to have more control over the camera.

-Capturing the the require number of images, within the specified time interval (0.5s), was done using timers.

 The second difficulty I had was to encrypt the images.
 As I had spent many hours learning as I progress through the challenge, there was little time left.
 I resorted to opensource of which the built in encryption was used "dataUsingEncoding(NSUTF8StringEncoding)"

 I found this challenge very interesting as I have learnt a lot through the process.
 I will continue to learn and hope to be able to contribute significantly to unifyID.